Spousal death benefits after a separation

 Voluntary retirement savings plans

 Under the Voluntary Retirement Savings Plans Act, the member's spouse at the time of the member's death is entitled, unless he or she has waived that right, to the balance in the member's accounts, regardless of whether the spouse has been named beneficiary, and regardless of who the members' heirs are.
-In the event of the breakdown of a union, the spouse loses this right under the law.
+In the event of a separation, the spouse loses this right under the law.
 However, the spouse may be entitled to these amounts for another reason, for example, if he or she is named in the member's will as his or her heir.

 Ask the plan administrator about the different payment options.
 These options may vary depending on the beneficiary (spouse or other).